mgmeti/sql/sql/Pseudo Columns/pseudo_columns.md

     it is dynamic.
     it is unique.
-    can be used in select and where clause. rownum might change(dynamic) whenwe use order byclause in query.
+    can be used in select and where clause. rownum might change(dynamic) when we use order by clause in query.

 ```sql
 select emp.*, rownum